Francis-Ochieng/Naive_RAG/nsk-ai-rag-bootcamp/README.md

 A Retrieval-Augmented Generation (RAG) chatbot built with LangChain, HuggingFace transformers, and Chroma vector database.
 This project demonstrates a complete RAG pipeline for document-based question answering.

-**Bootcamp:** NSK AI RAG Bootcamp 2025

-> 📥 **Download Instructions**: Right-click anywhere in this content area and select "Save as..." or copy the entire content and save it as `README.md` in your project directory.

 ## 🎯 Project Overview

 This RAG chatbot can answer questions based on PDF documents by: